Together against RSV

 RSV infections

-Most RSV infections in babies are mild and clear up on their own within a few weeks, however, some cases can be more serious.5
+Most RSV infections in babies are mild and clear up on their own within a few weeks, however, some cases can be more serious.7

-In the UK, there are approximately 30,000 babies and children under five hospitalised every year due to RSV.6 Croup, bronchiolitis, and pneumonia are examples of severe illnesses that can be caused by RSV.7
+In the UK, there are approximately 30,000 infants hospitalised each year due to RSV.5 Last year in England, there were 54,460 RSV-related hospital admissions for babies under 1 year.5 Bronchiolitis and pneumonia are examples of severe illnesses that can be caused by RSV.8

 Who is at risk?

-All infants are at risk of RSV.1 While most infections cause mild, cold-like symptoms,8 it's important to be aware of RSV and understand how to spot the more severe symptoms.
+All infants are at risk of RSV.1 While most infections cause mild, cold-like symptoms, it's important to be aware of RSV and understand how to spot the more severe symptoms.9

 With the right information, parents, parents-to-be and caregivers can feel better prepared, reducing worry or stress at a time when life can be stressful enough.